rmisiarek/microservices-via-kafka-app/README.md

 The project consists of four services:
 * Stock-Quotes-Service - reads sample stock quotes data from file and then - by using Kafka - send them to Recommendation-Service and Dashboard-Service.
 * Recommendation-Service - receives message from Stock-Quotes-Service with data about HLOC prices in one point in time and calculates average price from last five records.
 If current price is above average it is signal to buy, if not sell recommendation is generated.
-Message with recommendation is send to Dashboard-Service.
+Then message with recommendation is send to Dashboard-Service.
 * Dashboard-Service - receives messages from both Stock-Quotes-Service (to present price changes over time) and Recommendation-Service (to present buy/sell recommendation).
-* Broker - Kafka service used to microservices orchestration.
+* Broker - Kafka service used for microservices orchestration.

 ## Contributing